hanzians/hanzians/README.md

 <!--- Description --->
 <div align="center">

-👋 Yoo welcome to my GitHub and I'm currently in Term 2 of Business Information Technology Program in Red River College.
+👋 Yoo welcome to my GitHub and I'm currently in Term 2.5 of Business Information Technology Program in Red River College.

 💪 Started January 3, 2023 (From Intro to BIT Program) - Present

 🎯 My aim is to become a Fullstack Developer (Most preferably Frontend Developer)

-📝 I’m currently learning HTML, CSS & JS as of now, along with C#!
+📝 I’m currently learning Azure Cloud and Hyper-V Machines as of now.

-🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer
+🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer.

 📫 Reach out to me via my socials below!